EndPointCorp/end-point-blog/2013/10/28/postgres-sed-pgdump-warnings.html.md

 The output I was seeing looked like this:

 ```
-psql:test.sql:22716: WARNING:  =&gt; is deprecated as an operator name
+psql:test.sql:22716: WARNING:  => is deprecated as an operator name
 DETAIL:  This name may be disallowed altogether in future versions of PostgreSQL.
 ```